Drupal 8 Core Multilingual Functionality

 Unprecedented Built-In Support for Diverse Languages

-This article was published as a cover story in the print magazine Drupal Watchdog, Volume 6 Issue 1, Summer 2016, on pages 34-38, by Linux New Media.
-The magazine was distributed at Drupalcon New Orleans, 2016-05-09.
+This article was published as a cover story in the print magazine Drupal Watchdog, Volume 6 Issue 1,

 Natural languages are critical components of the foundation of human culture; similarly, computer languages are essential technologies in any digital culture.
 These two realms intersect most notably when people fluent in various natural languages try to use websites that assume the visitor understands only one language, typically English.
 Support for multiple human languages is more important than ever, as the web becomes an ever-increasing global platform for commerce and culture.

 Compared to building websites from scratch, the employment of content management systems (CMSs) such as Drupal has, to varying extents, reduced the significant costs in time and effort — partly in the development of website multilingual mechanisms and partly in implementing translated text for the intended languages.
 In the world of Drupal, support for non-English languages was essentially an afterthought in versions up to and including the penultimate version — and the same can be said for countless other CMSs, even their latest releases.

 Drupal 7 offers limited support for languages other than English.
 The core code allows one to install the software in another language, but that requires performing multiple steps.
 Presenting page content in other languages requires installing and configuring up to two dozen or so additional modules not included in the Drupal core installation.
 Yet that's only the beginning of the arduous process, because to achieve any given feature, you may have to choose from more than one possible module.
 But they don't all play well together, so you oftentimes would be compelled to use the Rules module, assuming that it is sufficient to build the necessary bridges for your project.